Trump calls on Americans to cease hoarding food, supplies

-WASHINGTON (AP) — President Donald Trump on Sunday called on Americans to cease hoarding groceries and other supplies, while one of the nation’s most senior public health officials called on the nation to act with more urgency to safeguard their health as the coronavirus outbreak continued to spread across the United States.
-Dr. Anthony Fauci says he would like to see aggressive measures such as a 14-day national shutdown.
+WASHINGTON (AP) — President Donald Trump is calling on people to stop hoarding groceries and other supplies as one of the nation’s most senior public health officials urged Americans to act with more urgency to protect themselves and others against the coronavirus.
+Dr. Anthony Fauci said he would like to see aggressive measures such as a 14-day national shutdown.

-Trump assured Americans, after speaking with leading grocery chain executives, that grocers would remain open and that the supply chain remained healthy.
-Vice President Mike Pence urged Americans to only buy the groceries they need for the week ahead.

 “You don’t have to buy so much,” Trump said at a news conference.
 “Take it easy.
 Just relax.”

+Trump assured Americans, after speaking with leading grocery chain executives, that grocers would remain open and that the supply chain remained healthy.
+Speaking at the same White House news conference, Vice President Mike Pence urged Americans to buy only the groceries they need for the week ahead.

-The comments from the president after the government’s top infectious disease expert said he would like to see aggressive measures such as a 14-day national shutdown that would require Americans to hunker down even more to help slow the spread of the coronavirus.
+The comments from the president came Sunday after the government’s top infectious disease expert said he would like to see Americans to hunker down even more to help slow the spread of the coronavirus.

-Still, Dr. Anthony Fauci said travel restrictions within the United States, such as to and from hard-hit Washington state and California, probably will not be needed anytime soon.
+Still, Fauci said travel restrictions within the United States, such as to and from hard-hit Washington state and California, probably would not be needed anytime soon.

-The push by one of the nation’s foremost public health experts for Americans to act with greater urgency came as officials in Washington began preparing for what is expected to be a long-haul effort to try to stem the virus that has upended life around the globe.
+Officials in Washington were preparing for what was expected to be a long-haul effort to try to stem the virus that has upended life around the globe.

-At the White House, Trump tuned in to an online evangelical church service on what he designated as a national day of prayer and held a conference call with grocery and supply chain executives on how to keep food and other necessary supplies flowing to Americans.
+“The worst is yet ahead for us,” Fauci said.
+“It is how we respond to that challenge that is going to determine what the ultimate endpoint is going to be.”

+Trump, on the other hand, offered an optimistic outlook even as officials said the infection rate in the U.S. was surging.
+The president acknowledged that the virus was “very contagious” but asserted that his administration had “tremendous control” over the spread of the disease.

+Pence said the federal government on Monday will release updated guidance concerning restaurants, bars and other establishments.
+California and Illinois are among jurisdictions that have ordered restaurants and bars to close to help slow the spread of the virus.

+Asked whether restaurants and bars around the nation should close for the time being, Fauci said he wanted to wait for the guidance to come but allowed, “That could be.”

-New protocols were on the way to protect the president and his staff.
-Starting Monday, those who enter the White House complex will have their temperatures taken, according to a person familiar with the matter who spoke on condition of anonymity to discuss protocols not yet announced.
-This would expand on screenings that began Saturday for those in close proximity to the president and vice president.
+Expanded protocols were also on the way to protect the president and his staff.
+Starting Monday, those who enter the White House complex will have their temperatures taken.

-House Speaker Nancy Pelosi, D-Calif., said Congress had started work on a new aid package after the one just approved by the House early Saturday, which provided direct relief to Americans suffering physically, financially and emotionally from the coronavirus pandemic.
-It included sick pay and other resources and was pending in Senate.
+House Speaker Nancy Pelosi, D-Calif., said Congress had started work on a new aid package after the one just approved by the House early Saturday, which provided direct relief to Americans with sick pay and other resources and was pending in Senate.

 “We have already begun work to develop a third emergency response package,” Pelosi wrote in a letter to colleagues.